ctu-mrs/ctu-mrs.github.io/docs/software/profiling.md

 If we wanted to measure how long it takes our implementation to calculate the first 1000 members of the Fibonacci sequence, we could modify our piece of code using this method to look something like this:

-*Note:* You should use a steady clock (e.g. `ros::SteadyTime` or `std::chrono::steady_clock` in pure C++) to ensure there are no hiccups in the clock due to time synchronization, daylight saving time, etc., which could cause errorneous measurements.
+*Note:* You should use a steady clock (e.g. `ros::SteadyTime` or `std::chrono::steady_clock` in pure C++) to ensure there are no hiccups in the clock due to time synchronization, daylight saving time, etc., which could cause erroneous measurements.

 ``` C++
 #include <iostream>